-Among the fabulous monuments mentioned by ancient Greek books are the Enclosure Walls and the Gates of the City, the Lighthouse, the Great Library, the Royal Necropolis including the Tomb of Alexander, and the Museums.
-Today the remaining monuments of ancient Alexandria are different cemeteries scattered in many various locations, some of which date back to the Ptolemaic period: El-Shatby, Moustafa Kamel, El-Anfoushy, and El-Wardian.
+The fabulous monuments mentioned by ancient Greek books are the Enclosure Walls and the Gates of the City, the Lighthouse, the Great Library, the Royal Necropolis, the Tomb of Alexander, and the Museums.
+Today, the remaining monuments of ancient Alexandria are different cemeteries scattered in various locations, some of which date back to the Ptolemaic period: El-Shatby, Moustafa Kamel, El-Anfoushy, and El-Wardian.
 Others date back to the Roman period: the tombs of Kom El-Shouqafa (the Catacombs), the tomb of Tigran, Pompeii’s pillar, the Tomb of Silvago, and the cemetery of El-Qabbary which was only recently discovered.
 There are other important monuments in the city that date back to various periods, such as the Serapium, the Roman Theatre, the Temple of El-Ras El-Souda, the Citadel of Quaitbay, the Jewellery Museum, the Mosque of El-Naby Daniel, the Mosque of El-Moursi Abou El-Abbas and the Memorial of the unknown soldier.

-Alexandria is situated on the Mediterranean coast of Egypt, 179km (111 miles) north of Cairo.
+Alexandria is situated on Egypt's Mediterranean coast, 179km (111 miles) north of Cairo.
 It is Egypt’s second-largest city, behind Cairo, but is sadly overlooked by tourists in some ways.
 It is accessible in many ways:

 The future of El Nouzha was in doubt with the opening of Borg El Arab Airport.
-However, in early 2010, the Egyptian Ministry of Civil Aviation announced major plans to overhaul the airport and its facilities to ensure its future as one of the two commercial airports for the Alexandria and Nile Delta region.
-The airport will be closed to commercial operations by late 2011 for a major renovation and all traffic transferred to Borg El Arab airport, Alexandria’s second airport.
-The renovation project is expected to cost US$120 million which will include lengthening the main runway (04/22) by an additional 750m and the construction of a new passenger terminal to replace the existing aging facility.
-As of January 2016, the airport remains closed with no estimation of when it might reopen.
+However, in early 2010, the Egyptian Ministry of Civil Aviation announced significant plans to overhaul the airport and its facilities to ensure its future as one of the two commercial airports for the Alexandria and Nile Delta region.
+The airport will be closed to commercial operations by late 2011 for a significant renovation, and all traffic will be transferred to Borg El Arab airport, Alexandria’s second airport.
+The renovation project is expected to cost US$120 million, including lengthening the main runway (04/22) by an additional 750m and constructing a new passenger terminal to replace the existing aging facility.
+As of January 2016, the airport remains closed, without an estimate of when it might reopen.

-Alexandria is the northern terminus for the line which runs through Cairo to Aswan and the service to Cairo is extremely good.
-Services are also available to Marsa Matruh, via El-Alamein, and Port Said.
+Alexandria is the northern terminus for the line that runs through Cairo to Aswan, and the service to Cairo is excellent.
+Services are also available to Marsa Matruh via El-Alamein and Port Said.

-Alexandria has a huge road network connecting it with towns to the east, the west, and south towards Cairo, including the myriad of towns in the Delta region.
-Cairo is reached by 2 main highways: The Desert Road and the Agricultural Road.
-Both are very busy with the former being 6-8 lanes wide.
+Alexandria has a vast road network connecting it with towns to the east, the west, and south towards Cairo, including the myriad of towns in the Delta region.
+Cairo is reached by two main highways: The Desert Road and the Agricultural Road.
+Both are very busy, with the former being 6-8 lanes wide.

-Alexandria has a major seaport which is a popular stopping point for ocean-going cruises and many visitors experience Egypt by arriving here.
+Alexandria has a major seaport, a popular stopping point for ocean-going cruises, and many visitors experience Egypt by arriving here.

 Is Egypt Safe for Tourists?
 Debunking Myths and Misconceptions